Maurice Fenner: Cricket career

 Fenner played three times for Kent Second XI in 1946 and was offered a place on the Kent staff where his father was a coach.
 His trial noted that he was a "useful bat and wicket-keeper" and he generally played as a wicket-keeper throughout his career.
 He declined Kent's offer and joined the Royal Air Force, making his first-class cricket debut for Combined Services in August 1949 against Warwickshire.
 He continued to play for Kent Second XI in the Minor Counties Championship and for the RAF before making his County Championship debut for Kent in 1951 against Derbyshire.

 Fenner played 14 times for Kent between 1951 and 1954, deputising for England wicket-keeper Godfrey Evans.
-He was awarded his Second XI county cap in 1952 and played as a batsman at times for the Second XI, captaining the side in the 1952 Minor Counties Championship Challenge Match.
+He was awarded his Second XI county cap in 1952 and played as a batsman at times for the Second XI, captaining the team in the 1952 Minor Counties Championship Challenge Match.
 He made 19 first-class appearances for Combined Services until 1964 and played his final match for the RAF team in 1969 as a Squadron Leader.
 He captained both the Combined Services and RAF teams on occasions and kept wicket to bowlers such as Fred Trueman, Ray Illingworth and Fred Titmus who played for services teams whilst undertaking their National Service.